96boards/documentation/ConsumerEdition/Bubblegum-96/Downloads/Phoenix&Remix.md

 5. The process bar will show you the ‘Successful’ when the board is flashed successfully.

 ###**Step4:** Double check
-1. Connect the board with the display.
+1. Connect the board with a display.
 2. Power on
 3. When the words ‘initial the Phoenix OS’(or Remix logo) on the screen, it means you have flashed the board successfully.

-For now, Phoenix OS/Remix OS is on your board.
-What you need to do is having fun with that.
+Phoenix OS/Remix OS is on your board, time to have some fun.
 Cheers!

 Need more help?
-You can easily submit your questions on Bubblegum Support Forum@[http://www.96boards.org/forums/forum/products/bubblegum96/][5]
+Visit the [Troubleshooting](../Troubleshoot/README.md) page or you can easily submit your questions on Bubblegum Support Forum @ [http://www.96boards.org/forums/forum/products/bubblegum96/][5]